What is stormwater?

+Stormwater management helps reduce erosion, improve water quality, and protect public health and safety.
 The Metro Water District evaluates a wide spectrum of management strategies to develop a comprehensive regional program that protects our water quality and promotes watershed health.
+By implementing these programs, stormwater quality and quantity can be managed to reduce flooding and water quality impacts.